The best hotels in Guam

 Time your typhoon-season booking with a weather window

 If you want typhoon-season prices ($75-180/night across the board) without the typhoon stress, target late October or early November.
 Statistically those are the calmest weeks of the season on Guam, and hotels haven't yet raised rates back to dry-season levels.
-Always buy comprehensive travel insurance. cancellation coverage should include weather events.
+Always buy detailed travel insurance. cancellation coverage should include weather events.

 The Wednesday Night Market beats any hotel dinner